 - Copies of passports to verify nationality

-- Evidence of EUSS status for EEA passport holders from 1st July 2021 (please see below for more details)
+- Evidence of EUSS status for EEA passport holders (more details below)

 - Proof of residency for each of you (copies of valid driving licence, council tax bill for the current year, utility bill dated within 3 months or a bank statement dated within the month)